sudexp/wordpress-tutorial/README.md

 - style.css (style file)
 - index.php (start file of the main page).

-The only necessary component of the style.css file to be written in it is the comment and title "Theme Name:"
+The only necessary component of the style.css file to be written in it is the comment with a title "Theme Name:".
+Add it to this file:
 ```
 // style.css
 /*